Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 The OWL Stereoscopic Viewer(£15.00) from [The London Stereoscopic Company Ltd](https://www.londonstereo.com/)

-https://github.com/Physicslibrary/ARKit-Stereoscope-67P explains how to use the stereoscope with an 9.7" iPad.
+https://github.com/Physicslibrary/ARKit-Stereoscope-67P explains how to use the stereoscope with a 9.7" iPad.

 # Software